-Stomach Of Dead Whale Contained 'Nothing But Plastic'
+Stomach Of Dead Whale Contained 'Nothing But Nonstop Plastic'

-Darrell Blatchley received a call from the Philippines Bureau of Fisheries and Acquatic Resources (BFAR) early Friday morning to report that they had a young Cuvier's beaked whale that was weak and vomiting blood.
+Darrell Blatchley received a call from the Philippines' Bureau of Fisheries and Aquatic Resources early Friday morning reporting that it had a young Cuvier's beaked whale that was weak and vomiting blood.

 Within a few hours it was dead.